heroiclabs/nakama-docs/docs/unity-client-guide.md

 ## Authenticate

 With a client object you can authenticate against the server.
-You can register and/or login a [user](user-accounts.md) with one of the [authenticate options](authentication.md).
+You can register or login a [user](user-accounts.md) with one of the [authenticate options](authentication.md).

 To authenticate you should follow our recommended pattern in your client code: